fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 If you have already taken the course either as a MOOC or as a university course, you can now expand on your course.

-#### Expanding on Full stack open 2019 or 2020
+#### Expanding on Full stack open

 You can just pick up where you left off!
-If you wish to resubmit a whole part, please contact the course personnel via [email](mailto:matti.luukkainen@helsinki.fi) or Telegram [@mluukkai](https://t.me/mluukkai), with your GitHub username and which parts you would like to have deleted from your submissions.
+If you wish to resubmit a whole part, please contact the course personnel via [email](mailto:matti.luukkainen@helsinki.fi) or Discord <i>mluukkai</i>, with your GitHub username and which parts you would like to have deleted from your submissions.

-The same will apply for the 2022, you can continue seamlesly if you have started the course 2019-2021

-#### Expanding on other instances of this course
+#### Expanding on the University oh Helsinki instance of this course

-You can substitute <i>parts</i> of this course with parts you have previously submitted.
-For example, if you have previously completed the three credit course, you can substitute parts 0-3 of this course with the parts you have previously completed.
-You can only substitute parts in sequence, so you cannot substitute, for example, parts 0 and 2 but not complete part 1.

-You can only substitute whole parts.
-For example, if you have previously submitted 50% of exercises in a part, you cannot substitute those exercises - you would need to start over on that part of the course.

-"Credit transfer" of previously completed parts happens in the <i>my submissions</i> tab of the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

-If you have previously passed the course exam (excluding the exam for the three credit course), and are now expanding your course, you do not have to do the exam again.
+That is also possible, just contact the course personnel via [email](mailto:matti.luukkainen@helsinki.fi) or Discord <i>mluukkai</i>.

 ### Submitting exercises